-When a person with dementia has sleep issues, we, as caregivers, wondered many times if melatonin is safe for the elderly with dementia.
+When a person with dementia has sleep issues, we, as caregivers, wondered many times- is melatonin safe for elderly with dementia?

 We went on a long journey of studying, reviewing and even testing melatonin ourselves.

 The supplements are generally safe and can be used to treat insomnia in people who have trouble getting quality sleep.

 Even though the drugs may be safe for most healthy people, some experts do not recommend melatonin for seniors with dementia.

 This view has been backed by the American Academy of Sleep Medicine.

 The institution does not advise elderly people with dementia to use melatonin or other sleep-promoting drugs.

 This is due to an increased risk of falling as well as other adverse effects.

 The adverse effects of melatonin supplementation though rare include: